AI consultant vs AI agency: which fits?

 - Use the article as the diagnosis layer, then move into a scoped build, proof path, or commercial workflow page.

-AI consultant vs AI agency
+AI consultant vs AI agency: which one fits your business

 What is the short answer?